TauqeerAhmad5201/shell-script-mesh/README.md

 The shell is, after all, a real programming language, complete with variables, control structures, and so forth.
 No matter how complicated a script gets, it is still just a list of commands executed sequentially.

+# echo the Hello World
 #!/bin/bash
 echo "Hello World"

+# listing the file
+#!/bin/sh
+ls